 Questioning Question Time?

-Question Time is typically one hour but Thursday's chaotic session ran to over three hours, thanks to a motion put by Independent senator David Pocock on Wednesday afternoon.
+Question Time is typically one hour, but Thursday's chaotic session ran for over three hours, thanks to a motion put by independent senator David Pocock on Wednesday afternoon.

 Pocock is incensed by Labor's delay in releasing a report into government public sector board appointments, which was first handed to them in August 2023.